-- 410.8 A1 Contingent Fees are fees calculated on a predetermined basis relating to the outcome of a transaction or the result of the services performed.
+- 410.89 A1 Contingent Fees are fees calculated on a predetermined basis relating to the outcome of a transaction or the result of the services performed.
 A Contingent Fee charged through an intermediary is an example of an indirect Contingent Fee.
-In this section, a fee is not regarded as being contingent if established by a court or other public authority. - R410.9 A Firm shall not charge directly or indirectly a Contingent Fee for an Audit Engagement. - R410.10 A Firm or Network Firm shall not charge directly or indirectly a Contingent Fee for a non-assurance service provided to an Audit Client, if: - (a) The fee is charged by the Firm expressing the opinion on the Financial Statements and the fee is material or expected to be material to that Firm; - (b) The fee is charged by a Network Firm that participates in a significant part of the audit and the fee is material or expected to be material to that Firm; or - (c) The outcome of the non-assurance service, and therefore the amount of the fee, is dependent on a future or contemporary judgement related to the audit of a material amount in the Financial Statements. - 410.10 A1 Paragraphs R410.9 and R410.10 preclude a Firm or a Network Firm from entering into certain Contingent Fee arrangements with an Audit Client.
-Even if a Contingent Fee arrangement is not precluded when providing a non-assurance service to an Audit Client it might still impact the level of the self-interest threat. - 410.10 A2 Factors that are relevant in evaluating the level of such a threat include: - The range of possible fee amounts. - Whether an appropriate authority determines the outcome on which the Contingent Fee depends. - Disclosure to intended users of the work performed by the Firm and the basis of remuneration. - The nature of the service. - The effect of the event or transaction on the Financial Statements. - 410.10 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - Having an appropriate reviewer who was not involved in performing the nonassurance service review the work performed. - Obtaining an advance written agreement with the client on the basis of remuneration.
+In this section, a fee is not regarded as being contingent if established by a court or other public authority. - R410.910 A Firm shall not charge directly or indirectly a Contingent Fee for an Audit Engagement. - R410.104 A Firm or Network Firm shall not charge directly or indirectly a Contingent Fee for a non-assurance service provided to an Audit Client, if: - (a) The fee is charged by the Firm expressing the opinion on the Financial Statements and the fee is material or expected to be material to that Firm; - (b) The fee is charged by a Network Firm that participates in a significant part of the audit and the fee is material or expected to be material to that Firm; or - (c) The outcome of the non-assurance service, and therefore the amount of the fee, is dependent on a future or contemporary judgement related to the audit of a material amount in the Financial Statements. - 410.102 A1 Paragraphs R410.940 and R410.104 preclude a Firm or a Network Firm from entering into certain Contingent Fee arrangements with an Audit Client.
+Even if a Contingent Fee arrangement is not precluded when providing a non-assurance service to an Audit Client, a it might still impact the level of the self-interest threat might still be created.

+410.102 A2 Factors that are relevant in evaluating the level of such a threat include:

+- The range of possible fee amounts. - Whether an appropriate authority determines the outcome on which the Contingent Fee depends. - Disclosure to intended users of the work performed by the Firm and the basis of remuneration - The nature of the service. - The effect of the event or transaction on the Financial Statements.

+410.102 A3 Examples of actions that might be safeguards to address such a self-interest threat include:

+- Having an appropriate reviewer who was not involved in performing the nonassurance service review the work performed by the Firm. - Obtaining an advance written agreement with the client on the basis of remuneration.